mstksg/inCode/copy/entries/machines-2.md

 !!!machines/Stream.hs "newtype Stream"
 ~~~

-Which we saw as a an infinitely long linked list, or an infinitely long stream
+Which we saw as an infinitely long linked list, or an infinitely long stream
 of values that had:

 1. An internal state that progresses deterministically as a function of the